Trodelvy® (sacituzumab govitecan-hziy)

 γH2AX=phosphorylated form of histone H2AX

-ADC=antibody drug conjugates
+ADC=antibody drug conjugate

 AE=adverse event